Your Name:

 2. What happens to the volume of a liquid when its temperature is raised?

-3. Why, based on the behavior of molecules, does the volume of a liquid change as a result of changes in temperature?
+3. Why does the volume of a liquid change as a result of an increase in temperature?

 4. What happens to the density of a liquid when its temperature is raised?
 Explain by reference to the mathematical definition of density.

-6. Explain the floating behavior of the ball in the two containers of water in one or two well-crafted sentences.
+6. Answer this question by yourself as a test of your understanding: Explain the floating behavior of the ball in the two containers of water in one or two well-crafted complete sentences.
 Once you have written your explanation show it to your teacher.
-After you have done so, you may approach the front of the room to test your hypothesis about the behavior of the ball.
+After you have done so, you may test your explanation about the behavior of the ball.
+You will earn a 100 for a correct explanation and a 90 for an incorrect explanation.

 Home